 At each site the JRC follows the relevant national waste categorisation criteria, defined by law or by national norms.
 Refer to the national reports from Belgium, Germany and the Netherlands for the corresponding legislation and categorisation criteria.
-In Italy general criteria are in force for free release of materials.
-Radioactive materials can be unconditionally released from regulatory control, after obtaining the pertinent authorisation, if the radionuclides concerned comply with both a concentration and a radioactive half-life threshold:
+In Italy radioactive materials can be unconditionally released from regulatory control, after obtaining the pertinent authorisation.